BA (Hons) Contemporary Media, Design and Production

-Assessment is based on a mixture of assessment methods including: individual practical work, essays, reports, seminar presentations, pitches, webcasts, exhibitions and group work.
+Assessment is based on a mixture of assessment methods including: individual practical work, essays, reports, seminar presentations, pitches, podcasts, practical work, exhibitions and group work.
 An independent study module will be undertaken in the final year, which will include a dissertation.

 How will the course be delivered?

 This programme comprises a mixture of practical workshops, lectures, seminars, independent learning and work-based assessment.

 Blended approaches will be used in modules to encourage greater use of seminar discussions in engaging students with content (over traditional lecture format), using prescribed reading and research activities as precursors to timetabled sessions; this will also be used in critical evaluation activities for example where long film texts are being investigated, providing that resources are available to all students.
 It is anticipated that this will impact upon ownership of learning and independent studies; also to improve retention.

 All programmes are led and taught by experienced teaching staff who are vocational specialists.
 They are qualified, and often have extensive experience within the industry or the sector being studied.
 All teaching staff meet or exceed the requirements set by the awarding institute or body.